mepsiess/Task-1---Data-Cleaning-Preprocessing/README.md

 ```

 Initial exploration helps you understand the structure, data types, and missing values in the dataset.
 Methods like `.info()`, `.describe()`, and `.isnull().sum()` are used to summarize data characteristics.

+### **Step 2: Handling missing values using Mean/Median/Imputation**
+Missing data can lead to incorrect analysis.
+In this step, missing values are handled using appropriate techniques:
+- Numerical columns are filled with median
+- Categorical columns are filled with mode
+- Irrelevant or highly incomplete columns like `Cabin` can be dropped

+### **Step 3: Convert categorical features into numerical using encoding**
+Machine learning models work with numbers and not text.
+This step converts categorical features into numerical format:
+- **Label** Encoding for binary columns, For example `Sex`
+- **One Hot** Encoding for multi - class columns, For example `Embarked`

+### **Step 4: Normalize / Standardize the numerical features**
+Feature scaling ensures that all numerical values are on a similar scale.
+This avoids giving higher-weighted importance to features just because they have larger ranges.
+In this project, `StandardScaler` was used to standardize columns like `Age`, `Fare`, `SibSp`, and `Parch`.

+### **Step 5: Visualize outliers using boxplots and remove them**
+Visualizations provide insights into how certain features relate to survival.
+Using libraries like `Seaborn` and `Matplotlib`, various plots were created to analyze survival patterns by gender, passenger class, age, and fare.